Surfboard Bottom Contours

-Different bottom contours.
 Any part of the bottom that lifts above the rail line is a concave.
 Any part that dips below the rail line is a vee or belly convex and flats stay around the same level as the rails.

 Simply put, flats are just the flat sections of the bottom of your board.

 Generally, flats are fast but they do not offer much in terms of adding to performance except speed.
-They plain on the water, but they do not provide added lift, and they don’t contribute to directing water flow or providing leverage when performing maneuvers.
+They plain on the water, but they do not provide added lift, and they don’t contribute to directing water flow or providing leverage when performing manoeuvres.

 They are often blending with concaves and convexes and are place strategically along the bottom of your board, giving you a section of your board that you can use for pure planing speed down the line.